eCTD Content Management Best Practices

 To establish compliance, documents related to eCTD submissions must be easily accessible.
 Regulatory content management systems must also manage document content and all associated metadata (properties) to facilitate classification and searching.
 This availability allows end users to browse, search, view and manage source documents, and to electronically publish eCTDs quickly.
 Most often, these systems are tightly integrated with electronic publishing technology, providing a closed-loop system.

-The following best practices for electronic content management ensure operational efficiency and compliance:
+The following eCTD content management best practices ensure operational efficiency and compliance:

 1. EDMS with Integrated Document Process Lifecycle Capability